Cook Like Czechs

 Instructions

-• Activate dry yeast: Pour lukewarm milk (warm but not hot) into a glass, and stir in a teaspoon of granulated sugar and the dry yeast.
+• Activate dry yeast: Pour ⅔ cup lukewarm milk (warm but not hot) into a glass.
+Stir in a teaspoon of granulated sugar and 2 teaspoons active dry yeast.
 Leave in a warm place for 15 minutes to bubble.

-• Make yeast dough: Sift the flour into a large mixing bowl.
-Add the soft butter, egg yolks, sugar, lemon zest, and salt.
+• Make yeast dough: Sift 3 cups all-purpose flour into a large mixing bowl.
+Add pieces of ½ stick unsalted butter, 2 egg yolks, ⅓ cup granulated sugar, 1 Tablespoon lemon zest, and ¼ teaspoon salt.
 Pour in activated yeast, including all the milk.
 Using a wooden spatula, beat out into a soft dough, that is a little bit sticky.

-• Let the dough rise: Cover the dough with cling film or a clean tea towel and leave it to rise in a warm, draft-free place for 45 minutes.
-After about half an hour, knock the dough down with a wooden spoon to encourage further rising.
+• Let the dough rise: Cover the dough with plastic wrap or a clean tea towel and leave it to rise in a warm, draft-free place for 45 minutes.
+After about half an hour, knead the dough quickly to encourage further rising.

 • Make streusel topping: Meanwhile, make a buttery streusel crumble.
-Place the butter, sugar, and flour in a bowl and rub between your fingers until you get a crumb.
+Place ⅔ stick unsalted butter, ½ cup granulated sugar, and 1 cup all-purpose flour in a bowl and rub between your fingers until you get a crumbs.

 • Prepare baking sheet: Grease a baking sheet with a piece of butter.
-Spread the risen dough on the sheet and use your fingers to press it thinly to the sides.
-Using the edge of your palm, shape the slightly raised rims along the perimeter of the sheet.
+Spread the risen dough on the sheet, using your fingers to press it thinly to the edges.
+Using the edge of your palm, shape slightly raised rims along the perimeter of the sheet.

-• Pour the blueberries in a thick layer over the prepared dough, and sprinkle them with sugar; about two tablespoons of sugar per sheet.
+• Pour 26 ounces blueberries in a thick layer over the prepared dough, and sprinkle them with sugar; about 2 Tablespoons granulated sugar per sheet.
 Finally, top the blueberries with the streusel crumble.

-• Bake the cake: Bake the blueberry coffee cake in a preheated oven at 350°F/170°C (lower and upper heating) for 35-40 minutes.
+• Bake the cake: Bake the blueberry cake in a preheated oven at 350 °F (lower and upper heating) for 35-40 minutes.
 Edges of the cake turn golden brown.

 Notes